tkw1536/hook_handler_p/README.md

 * `@rewrite PATTERN REPLACEMENT MOD` - Rewrite PATTERN to REPLACEMENT.
 You can use * as replacement characters in both pattern and replacement.
 * `@rewrite_regexp REGEXP REPLACEMENT MOD` - Rewrite anything matching REGEXP to REPLACEMENT.
 * `@empty FILENAME` Include FILENAME when redirecting to itself.
 * `@end_config` Ends the config file.
-Ignroes everything after the line it is used on.
+Ignores everything after the line it is used on.

 For more documentation see index.php